-The Collins College of Business at the University of Tulsa seeks an experienced and qualified candidate to fill the David and Leslie Lawson Chair of Entrepreneurial Studies.
-The Lawson Chair holder will contribute to the missions of the college and university by conducting and publishing research in entrepreneurship, innovation, and change in leading journals; developing appropriate curricula and teaching undergraduate and graduate courses in entrepreneurship; collaborating with faculty across the TU campus on innovative interdisciplinary research and teaching projects, and building and strengthening relationships with the Tulsa and regional entrepreneurship ecosystem.
-The expected start date is August 2023.
-Salary and rank will be competitive with AACSB-accredited institutions and commensurate with experience.
-Tenure may be awarded to a qualified candidate.
+The Collins College of Business at the University of Tulsa seeks an experienced and qualified candidate for the David and Leslie Lawson Chair of Entrepreneurial Studies.
+The Lawson Chair holder will contribute to the missions of the College and University by conducting and publishing research in entrepreneurship, innovation, and change in leading journals; developing appropriate curricula and teaching undergraduate and graduate courses in entrepreneurship; collaborating with faculty across the TU campus on innovative interdisciplinary research and teaching projects; and building and strengthening relationships with the Tulsa and regional entrepreneurship ecosystem.
+The expected start date is August 2024.
+Salary and rank will be competitive with AACSB-accredited institutions and commensurate with experience and qualifications.
+The successful candidate will hold the rank of associate professor or full professor.
 The Lawson Chair will be a nine-month faculty appointment.

 Entrepreneurship and innovation have been identified as areas of strategic importance for Collins College and the University of Tulsa.
 Collins College offers an undergraduate innovation, change, and entrepreneurship minor open to all majors on campus and a management major with a specialization in innovation, change, and entrepreneurship.
 Graduate courses are offered for students within the college and across the TU campus.
-The successful applicant will play a key role in the evolution of entrepreneurship and innovation education in the college and university.
+In 2022, the College launched the Creativity Club and @joltscholars, a program which is open to all University students interested in innovation.
+In 2023, the College launched The Center for Entrepreneurship and the Hurricane Venture Fund, an early-stage seed capital fund to invest in faculty, student and alumni lead projects.
+The College is a member of 36 Degrees North, (www.36n.co) Tulsa’s basecamp for entrepreneurs.
+The successful applicant will play a key role in the evolution of entrepreneurship and innovation education in the College and University.

 Fringe benefits include life, health, disability insurance, and retirement.
 The University of Tulsa also offers free tuition for faculty dependents.
 The University is an Equal Opportunity/Affirmative Action Employer and is committed to diversifying its faculty and staff.
 Members of underrepresented groups are strongly encouraged to apply.

-Qualifications for the Lawson Chair include a doctoral degree in a business-related discipline; strong scholarly credentials, including innovation, change, and entrepreneurship-related publications in high-quality journals; a record of quality entrepreneurship teaching and visionary program development; a demonstrated willingness to work collaboratively on research and teaching endeavors; a history of involvement in the development of successful business ventures; and evidence of an ability to develop meaningful relationships in entrepreneurship, innovation, and change ecosystems.
+Qualifications for the Lawson Chair include a doctoral degree in a business-related discipline; strong scholarly credentials, including a sustained strong record of innovation, change, and entrepreneurship-related publications in high-quality journals; a record of quality entrepreneurship teaching and visionary program development; a demonstrated willingness to work collaboratively on research and teaching endeavors; and evidence of an ability to develop meaningful relationships in entrepreneurship, innovation, and change ecosystems.

-The preferred candidate will have a portfolio of high-quality, innovative research, including externally funded research; a demonstrated record of high-quality academic and professional teaching; a demonstrated record of collaborative ventures in the university environment and with external stakeholders; and a record of mentorship of faculty.
+The preferred candidate will have a portfolio of high-quality, innovative research, including externally funded research; notable achievements and/or recognition of scholarly awards by peers in the discipline; a demonstrated record of high-quality academic and professional teaching; a demonstrated record of collaborative ventures in the university environment and with external stakeholders; and a record of mentorship of faculty.

 The College, University, and Local Community:

-The University of Tulsa is the oldest private educational institution in Oklahoma, with an endowment exceeding $1 billion.
-Total enrollment is approximately 4,400 students, distributed among five colleges: Collins College of Business, College of Engineering and Natural Sciences, Henry Kendall College of Arts and Sciences, Oxley College of Health Science, and the College of Law.
-Seventy-four percent of TU’s freshman class graduated in the top 10 percent of their high school class, and the mean ACT score of incoming freshmen in fall 2018 was 30.
+The University of Tulsa is the oldest private educational institution in Oklahoma, with an endowment exceeding $1.5 billion.
+Total enrollment is approximately 4,000 students, distributed among five colleges: Collins College of Business, College of Engineering and Computer Science, Henry Kendall College of Arts and Sciences, Oxley College of Health and Natural Sciences, and the College of Law.
+In 2022, fifty-four percent of TU’s freshman class graduated in the top 10 percent of their high school class, and graduating students held a 97% placement rate.
 Additional information about TU and the Collins College of Business may be found at https://business.utulsa.edu/.

-Tulsa has a population of just over 953,000 across its combined metropolitan statistical area and a cost-of-living index of 89.6%, making it one of the most affordable and livable cities in the United States.
-Located in the rolling Osage Hills of northeastern Oklahoma, the City has a cosmopolitan atmosphere with numerous cultural opportunities, including two major art museums; professional resident opera, ballet, symphony, and theater companies; and exceptional medical, recreational, and business facilities.
-In addition, the City boasts a strong emphasis on quality of life.
-Time magazine has named the Tulsa Gathering Place Park as one of the top 100 places to visit in the world in 2019.
+Tulsa has a population of over one million across its combined metropolitan statistical area and a cost-of-living index of 82.4%, making it one of the most affordable and livable cities in the United States.
+Located in the rolling Osage Hills of northeastern Oklahoma, the city has a cosmopolitan atmosphere with numerous cultural opportunities, including two major art museums; professional resident opera, ballet, symphony, and theater companies; and exceptional medical, recreational, and business facilities.
+In addition, the city boasts a strong emphasis on quality of life.
+Time magazine named the Tulsa Gathering Place Park as one of the top 100 places to visit in the world in 2019.
+The University’s front door sits on historic Route 66.
+The Route will celebrate its Centennial in 2026.
+The University partners with Mother Road Market, the region’s only non-profit food hall that houses dozens of food entrepreneurs.
 Tulsa International Airport is serviced by most major airlines, including American, Delta, United, and Southwest Airlines.

 For more information on the City of Tulsa, please see the links below:

 Review of applications will begin immediately and continue until the position is filled.
-Members of the search committee will be attending the United States Association for Small Business and Entrepreneurship (USASBE) 2023 Annual Conference (Tallahassee, FL – Jan 18-22) to interview candidates.
+Members of the search committee will be attending AOM 2023 (Boston, MA – Aug 4-8) to interview candidates.
 Initial interviews may also take place via Zoom or Teams.
-Applications should indicate whether applicants intend to attend the USASBE meeting.
+Applications should indicate whether applicants intend to attend the AOM meeting.

-Candidates should submit an application package by the link below that contains:
+Candidates must submit an application package by the link below that contains: